digital-asset/daml/docs/source/getting-started/index.rst

 You should now see the login page for the social network.
 For simplicity, in this app there is no password or sign-up required.

 1. Enter a user name.
-Valid user names are bob, alice, or charlie (note that these are all lower-case, although they are displayed in the social network AI with the usual capitalization).
+Valid user names are bob, alice, or charlie (note that these are all lower-case, although they are displayed in the social network UI by their alias instead of their user id, with the usual capitalization).
 2. Click *Log in*.

    .. figure:: images/create-daml-app-login-screen.png